 The main symptoms of stage 1 basal cell carcinoma are skin growths that develop on areas of sun-exposed skin, like the head and neck.
 Often, stage 1 basal cell carcinomas start out slowly, as little red or white shiny bumps that are no more than 2 centimeters in diameter.
 The tumors generally grow very slowly, so they're sometimes not easily noticeable.
 Sometimes, stage 1 basal cell carcinomas will alternate between scabbing and bleeding, which makes people think they're just a sore.
 Other times, the growths will form flat scaly patches that may be brown or red.
 Stage 1 basal cell carcinomas may also have visible blood vessels around the growths, especially when they're on the face or neck.

-- Q Are there alternative treatments for stage 1 basal cell carcinoma?
+- Q Does sun exposure increase my risk for stage 1 basal cell carcinoma?

-- Q How common is stage 1 basal cell carcinoma?
+- Q How do other illnesses affect stage 1 basal cell carcinoma?